jacobmoe/blorg/README.md

 ## Bugs/Todo

-- When there is a single page (one single-asterisk headline), pages are the two-asterisk headlines nested under it.
+- When the org file contains one single-asterisk headline, pages come from the two-asterisk headlines nested under it.
 Could be a feature?
 - If the last line of the file is a table, that table is ignored.
 This is an issue in `appendSections`, which needs to be cleaned up anyway.
 - Each list item renders as a new list.
 This needs to be fixed in [gorg](https://github.com/jacobmoe/gorg).
+- Should do something with keywords like TODO.
+Needs to be added to gorg.
 - Figure out a publishing system.
 Maybe use Dropbox.
 - Cache parsed .org file in a .json file on publish.
 - Should generalize posts to allow deeper org-mode structures.